ZhenyingZhu/StudyNotes/CSharp.md

 - enums: `Enum`, `System.ValueType`, `Object`

 `Object`
-- All types implicitly inherit from Object
+- All types implicitly inherit from Object, include primitive types such as int and double
 - members:
   - `ToString`
   - `Equals(Object)` and static `Equals(Object, Object)` and static `ReferenceEquals(Object, Object)`.
 Unless it is overridden, the `Equals(Object)` method tests for reference equality.